sisoe24/dummy_generator/README.md

 ### Using Dummy Generator

-> All the examples from now on, are assuming that you are in the same directory where the dummy_generator.py is.
+> All the examples from now on, are assuming that your current directory is in the same directory where the dummy_generator.py is.
 > If not then you need to supply the full path of the script.
 > You always drag and drop folders or files inside the terminal for a quick path!
 > ![Alt Text](https://media.giphy.com/media/1BFWhNVg0ALAt4i8pB/giphy.gif)